YU-Zhejian/art_modern/docs/Install.md

 ## Using CMake Building System

-[CMake](https://cmake.org/) 3.17 or above is required to build this project.
+[CMake](https://cmake.org/) 3.17 or above is recommended to build this project, although this project **MAY** work with CMake >= 3.10.
 That further requires a [CMake Generator](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html), which is used to perform the build.
 Under GNU/Linux and other POSIX systems (e.g., macOS, FreeBSD), using [Ninja](https://ninja-build.org/) is preferred.
 [GNU Make](https://www.gnu.org/software/make) is also acceptable.

 This project relies on diverse CMake variables that control the build behavior.
 If you want a specific build (e.g., with accelerated random number generation, with or without debugging information), you should set them accordingly.
 They should be set when invoking `cmake`.
 For example,